 Dutch ovens tend to be heavy in weight and can be used both on the stove and in the oven.
 They are generally used for moist cooking methods, like braising or making soups and stews, but can also be used for other cooking methods, like baking bread and deep-frying.

 You're probably thinking that the pot you call your Dutch oven doesn't sound like the raw cast iron pot I just described, and you're right.
 If you have a cast iron pot that has an enameled coating, it's actually a version of the Dutch oven called a French oven.

 Here's an easy way to remember it: A French oven is really a type of Dutch oven.

 French companies like Le Creuset took the basic concept of a Dutch oven, added the enameled coating, and started dubbing these pots French ovens instead to try to distinguish them.
 These French ovens grew in popularity, but the term French oven itself never really stuck, so they are still commonly referred to as Dutch ovens.
 In fact, most people think that the enameled Dutch oven is the original form of the Dutch oven!

-Will Copenhaver of Le Creuset says, "French Oven is a qualifier historically used to reference higher-end enameled round ovens manufactured in France.
-Le Creuset recently switched back to the term Dutch oven in US consumer communications in the interest of being consistent with the language most Americans use.
-We’ll probably always call them French Ovens around our office!"
+Will Copenhaver of Le Creuset says, "French oven is a qualifier historically used to reference higher-end enameled round ovens manufactured in France.
+Le Creuset switched back to the term Dutch oven in US consumer communications in the interest of being consistent with the language most Americans use.
+We'll probably always call them French ovens around our office!"

 Recipes calling for a Dutch oven are most likely referring to a French oven with the enameled interior, but if you have the traditional Dutch oven with a well-seasoned raw cast iron interior instead, they will both function in the same way and can be used interchangeably.